Susana-Prado/Diver-s-Adventure/README.md

 - Use collision logic to control game state

-- End game after 3 collisions
+- End game after 5 collisions

-- Win if diver gets the treasure

-- Restart on game over/ you win screen
+- Restart on game over